RNCDev/waypoint-coop/docs/PHASE_1_REQUIREMENTS.md

 # Waypoint Phase 1: The Digital Clearinghouse

 ## Vision
-To build the "VISA Network" for private market data—a secure, immutable message bus where structured data is pushed from Publisher (GP) to Subscriber (LP) with perfect audit trails.
+To build the "Global Data Clearinghouse" for private market data—a secure, immutable message bus where structured data is pushed from Publisher (GP) to Subscriber (LP) with perfect audit trails.

 ## Core Philosophy
 - **Structured Data Only:** JSON is the primary citizen.
 No PDFs.